cloudmesh-project/reu-2014/doc/source/projects/robotics.rst

   * manually linked IoTCloud2 libraries to the Turtlebot project on my personal computer
   * removed a line of code calling for a command line argument in TurtleController.java

-* worked on improving the follow me code
+* worked on improving the follower code

   * implemented the SendFrame_new compression, SendFrame compression was used previously